 After the annual budget is adopted, the following types of adjustments must be approved by the County Board of Commissioners through a resolution submitted to the state Department of Finance and Administration (DFA) for review and approval:

+- Change in sources and uses within a fund.

-- Budget Revenue (Fund Sources) increases or decreases. - Transfers of Budget or Cash between funds. - Additions and deletions to Full-time Employees (FTEs)
+- Transfers of Budget or Cash between funds.

+- Additions and deletions to Full-time Employees (FTEs)

 Additionally it is County policy to prepare an internal budget request form (BAR) for the following: